BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ##  9         89     1975 ice storm
 ## 10        133     1488 thunderstorm wind
 ```
-Before we do anything else, we're going to be petty and recapitalize our event types, as we put them all into lower case for the sake of making our approximate matching work better.
+Before we do anything else, we're going to recapitalize our event types, as we put them all into lower case for the sake of making our approximate matching work better.

 ```r